ibm-cloud-docs/secure-enterprise/deploy-regions.md

 {: #env-create}
 {: step}

 Now that your project is created, you're ready to create an environment to share values across configurations for easier deployments.
 The properties that you add to an environment are automatically added to configurations that are using that environment.
 For more information, see the [benefits to using environments](/docs/secure-enterprise?topic=secure-enterprise-best-practices-projects#best-practice-env).
-In this tutorial, you add the authentication method that you previously set up in the [before you begin](#regions-prereqs) steps.
+In this tutorial, you add the authentication method to the environment so it can be reused in your project.

-1. In the **Example Corp infrastructure** project that you just created, select **Manage** > **Environments**.
+1. In the **Example Corp infrastructure** project, select **Manage** > **Environments**.
 1. Click **Create**.
 1. Name your environment `Example Corp infrastructure dev`.
 1. Click **Add** > **Add manually…**
 1. Select **Authentication** for the category.
 1. Specify the authentication method that you set up in the [before you begin](#regions-prereqs) steps.
-You can use an API key stored in {{site.data.keyword.secrets-manager_short}} or a trusted profile.
+You can use an API key that is stored in {{site.data.keyword.secrets-manager_short}} or a trusted profile.
 1. Depending on which method you choose, either select the secret that contains your API key or provide the trusted profile ID.
 1. Click **Save**.